JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/7_spinozaEthics_2_3_20.md

             - From this perspective, everything is technically a little bit alive, a position known as "panpsychism"
     - "I'm not 100% sure I understand Cavendish, but this is how I explain her to myself"

-- So, let's transition to Spinoza - who admires Descartes, but goes even further. let's meet him!
+- So, let's transition to Spinoza - who admires Descartes, but goes even further.
+Let's meet him!
     - Spinoza is born in 1632 in Amsterdam, born into a Jewish family and a free-thinking culture
         - Some of his ideas, however, were *radical*, and so he was ostracized from his family and connections, spending the rest of his life grinding telescope lenses and corresponding with other thinkers who respected his thoughts
     - Spinoza's method, however, did not look like Descartes' *Meditations*; instead, it looks like a bunch of geometrical proofs!
 He even starts with a list of definitions and axioms!